Background

 Societal Relevance

-DTIIMs are broadly recommended for use in schools and have reached millions of people.
-They are promoted and used by the United Nations, the UK Cabinet Office, U.S government departments, Jigsaw Google, and other major organisations.
-However, researchers have concluded they make people more skeptical of information generally rather than better at discerning between reliable and unreliable information.
-Further, no research to date has addressed the efficacy of DTIIMs in adolescents.
-An apparent weakness of the interventions for adolescents is that they focus on text-based examples when adolescents predominantly engage with video-mediated (mis)information.
-This PhD-project will thus guide the assessment and design of the misinformation susceptibility interventions adolescents need.
-It will take steps toward a safe, effective, next generation of scalable interventions to address misinformation susceptibility in adolescents.
+DTIIMs are widely recommended for use in schools and have reached millions.
+They are promoted and used by the United Nations, the UK Cabinet Office, US government departments, Jigsaw Google and other large organisations.
+However, some researchers have concluded they make people more sceptical of all information rather than better at distinguishing between misinformation and reliable information.
+Such an outcome may be maladaptive for adolescents.
+Furthermore, there is little research of any sort on the effects of DTIIMs on adolescents specifically.
+The societal relevance of this PhD project is that it will provide evidence-based guidance for the design and assessment of new, safe and effective interventions that adolescents need.
+It will thus take important steps towards a viable next generation of scalable online interventions to address misinformation susceptibility in adolescents.